department-of-veterans-affairs/va.gov-team/Practice Areas/Content/content-review-process.md

 **If a definition is long,** define the word in a separate sentence.
 For example: "If you can’t work because of a service-connected disability, you may be able to get the same benefits as a 100% disabled Veteran, regardless of your rating.
 This is called being individually unemployable."

+7. When incorporating feedback from user research sessions and call center data be sure it aligns with VA.gov voice, style, and tone.

 --------

 ## What to expect in a content review

 The content will be reviewed to ensure it aligns with our plain language best practices and VA.gov design system and content guidelines.
-The goal is that we present a consistent message, tone, and voice across the platform and the overall VA.gov ecosystem.
 We'll review the following:

 -	[ ] Voice: Does the content balance the voice between friendly and formal and sounds approachable and supportive?
 The VA.gov voice should be consistent across all our communications and is direct, transparent, dedicated, and human.

 -	[ ] Tone: Does the content come across as harsh or intimidating?
 Even when discussing a serious topic, the tone should be gentle and compassionate.
 The tone may vary based on the material’s content, the context, and the reader’s likely emotional state.